 The Act places a number of express restrictions on reconsidering previous decisions and orders.
-It is noted, in this respect, that "reconsider" means the making of a new decision and not merely the starting of the reconsideration process leading to the new decision.
+It is noted, in this respect, that "reconsider" means the making of a new decision or order and not merely the starting of the reconsideration process leading to the new decision or order.

-- The Board may not reconsider a decision or order more than 75 days after the decision or order was made.
+The Board may not reconsider a decision or order under section 123(1), more than 75 days after the decision or order was made.
 In accordance with section 344, where a decision or order has been sent by either registered or regular mail, the document is deemed to have been received 8 days after it was mailed.
-If the decision is sent electronically, the document is deemed to have been received on the date the Board receives electronic acknowledgement of receipt.
-One exception to section 344 applies to decisions mailed to employers in accordance with section 252 regarding the amount of assessment due in respect of the employer's industry and the time when it is payable.
-This notice is deemed to be given to the employer on the day the notice is mailed. - The Board may not reconsider a decision or order if a request for a review has been filed by an employer or an independent operator in respect of that decision or order under section 270.
-A request for review filed under section 270 immediately terminates the authority of the Board to reconsider a previous decision or order, even if 75 days has not passed since the decision or order was made. - The Board may not reconsider a decision or order if an appeal has been filed in respect of that decision or order to the Workers' Compensation Appeal Tribunal under section 292.
-The filing of an appeal under section 292. immediately terminates the authority of the Board to reconsider the decision or order, even if 75 days has not passed since the decision or order was made.
+If the decision or order is sent electronically, the document is deemed to have been received on the date the Board receives electronic acknowledgement of receipt.
+One exception to section 344 applies to decisions or orders mailed to employers in accordance with section 252 regarding the amount of assessment due in respect of the employer's industry and the time when it is payable.
+This notice is deemed to be given to the employer on the day the notice is mailed.

+- The Board may not reconsider a decision or order under section 123(1) or section 123(3) if a request for a review has been filed by an employer or an independent operator in respect of that decision or order under section 270.
+A request for review filed under section 270 immediately terminates the authority of the Board to reconsider a previous decision or order (even if 75 days has not passed since the decision or order was made for reconsiderations under section 123(1)). - The Board may not reconsider a decision or order under section 123(1) or section 123(3) if an appeal has been filed in respect of that decision or order to WCAT under section 292.
+The filing of an appeal under section 292 immediately terminates the authority of the Board to reconsider the decision or order (even if 75 days has not passed since the decision or order was made for reconsiderations under section 123(1)).